Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Methodology and Theory

 The first step to processing text is tokenizing it into words or sub-words $z_k$ for $k = 1, \ldots, K$, forming a sequence $\mathbf{z} = (z_1, \ldots, z_K)$ of tokens where $K$ is the total number of tokens for each written text.
 For each token position $k$, both BART and BERT construct an input embedding as a sum of token embedding $\mathbf{e}_k^{\mathrm{token}}$ and a positional embedding $\mathbf{e}_k^{\mathrm{pos}}$ as $\mathbf{e}_k = \mathbf{e}_k^{\mathrm{token}} + \mathbf{e}_k^{\mathrm{pos}}.$ In BERT, an additional segment embedding $\mathbf{e}_k^{\mathrm{seg}}$ is included if input text consists of a sentence pair: $\mathbf{e}_k = \mathbf{e}_k^{\mathrm{token}} + \mathbf{e}_k^{\mathrm{pos}} + \mathbf{e}_k^{\mathrm{seg}}.$ These vectors then form an input embedding matrix $\mathbf{E} = [\mathbf{e}_1, \ldots, \mathbf{e}_K]^\top \in \mathbb{R}^{K \times H}$.
 Here $H$ denotes the dimension of each embedding vector.
 Precisely, $H = 768$ for \textit{bert-base-uncased} and $H = 1024$ for \textit{bart-large}.

 A sequence of transformer blocks processes $\mathbf{E}$, where the output of each block is fed as an input into the next block.
 Let the output of the $l$-th block be $\mathbf{E}^{(l)} \in \mathbb{R}^{K \times H}$, with the initial input being $\mathbf{E}^{(0)} = \mathbf{E}$.
-We next describe the processes involved in each of these transformer blocks and the multi-head self-attention mechanism.
+We review the processes involved in each of these transformer blocks and the multi-head self-attention mechanism in section \ref{attn} of the Appendix.